Coinbase pays out largest bug bounty ever for trading interface flaw | ZDNet

 "To give an example: A user has an account with 100 SHIB, and a second account with 0 BTC.
 The user submits a market order to the BTC-USD order book to sell 100 BTC, but manually edits their API request to specify their SHIB account as the source of funds.
 Here, the validation service would check to determine whether the source account had a sufficient balance to complete the trade, but not whether the source account matched the proposed asset for submitting the trade.
 As a result, a market order to sell 100 BTC on the BTC-USD order book would be entered on the Coinbase Exchange."

-Coinbase claimed the vulnerability could not have been scaled up to create a larger attack because "Coinbase Exchange has automatic price protection circuit breakers" and their trade surveillance team monitors markets for anomalous trading activity.
+Coinbase claims the vulnerability could not have been scaled up to create a larger attack because "Coinbase Exchange has automatic price protection circuit breakers" and its trade surveillance team monitors markets for anomalous trading activity.

 The crypto company urged other researchers to submit to their HackerOne program.

-The researcher who discovered the issue, Twitter user Tree_of_Alpha, explained the exploit in an explainer on the issue.
+The researcher who discovered the issue, Twitter user Tree_of_Alpha, explained the exploit:

 Tree_of_Alpha commended Coinbase for their quick response to the problem, and even in his original Twitter thread, Coinbase representatives responded to his warning almost immediately.
 Coinbase CEO Brian Armstrong thanked the researcher for catching the vulnerability.